Air Cooled Screw Chillers System Manufacturer | Geson Chiller

 when the rated cooling capacity is greater than 5OKW, the cOP should not be less than 2.80;

-Pls, check the air cooled screw chiller catalog to get more data.
+Pls, check the air chillers catalog to get more data.
 Get the catalog from Geson Chiller.

-What is Air Cooled Screw Chiller Hs Code?
+What is Air Cooled Screw Chillers Hs Code?

 Other refrigeration equipment